How to Measure Casters: A Guide for Military Engineers

 Manual or motorized?

-Whether the material load will be manually pushed or moved by towing or a motorized caster helps pinpoint the wheel materials you will use.
-Powered and towed carts are generally driven at higher speeds and greater distances.
+Determine whether you will manually push the load or move it with towing or a motorized caster to pinpoint the right wheel materials.
+Powered and towed carts usually operate at higher speeds and over greater distances.
 These towing speeds require special wheel materials for optimal life.

 Are there any environmental concerns that need to be addressed?
 Military components often face extreme conditions, including high temperatures, heavy loads, and chemical exposure.
 Aerol’s aluminum casters are designed to withstand these conditions.
 These are providing long-lasting performance, reducing the need for frequent replacement and repair.